kbalog/uis-dat310-spring2017/assignments/assignment-9/README.md

     - Provide a plot which shows the number of orders over time.
 I.e., for each day, show the number of orders that were registered on that day.
     - Provide a list of the "most popular products", i.e., products that have been ordered the most.
 Show the product ID, product name, and the total order quantity for that product.
   * General
-    - When listing products or orders, show at most 10 products on a page and let the user paginate between pages.
+    - When listing products or orders, show at most 10 items on a page and let the user paginate between pages.
     - All forms and alert/success messages must also be styled using Bootstrap.

 It is up to you how you organize this functionality on the admin user interface (i.e., what menu points you have, etc.).